huawenbo/GGOT/README.md

 ## Datasets

 Clicking on the name of the corresponding dataset will redirect you to the website to download the corresponding dataset.
-The dataset of **XJTUSepsis** need to contact hwb0856@stu.xjtu.edu.cn to get access.
+The dataset of **XJTUSepsis** needs to contact hwb0856@stu.xjtu.edu.cn to get access.

 | Dataset                                                                | Description               | Species      | stages | Type of disease                       |
 | ---------------------------------------------------------------------- | ------------------------- | ------------ | ------ | ------------------------------------- |